ALIBERA/linux_book_2nd_edition/README.md

 ~/fsl-release-bsp/build_imx7d$ bitbake fsl-image-validation-imx

-And this is the instruction to download the kernel sources:
+And this is the new instruction to download the kernel sources:

 ~$ git clone https://github.com/nxp-imx/linux-imx -b imx_4.9.11_1.0.0_ga